GJMcGowan/thermostat/README.md

-Simple javascript program to make a thermostat
+Simple javascript program to make a thermostat, unfinished.